Xlocsinjr/progProject/PROCESS.md

 world map in the html, which is a quick and easy fix.
 - Separated the function updateScatterYear from the main function.
 - Separated the function updateColour from the main function.
+- New idea: Which year and which countries are plotted could be specified within a global object variable.
+The charts can then retrieve a list or some other object which specify which countries should be shown.